tekknolagi/isdt/lecture-notes/3-bld.md

 rebuilt.
 This kind of incremental build is *much* faster.

-Last, engineering projects tend to have much larger scope, more files, and more external dependencies than, for example, CS 11 projects do.
-So while you may be able to get away with re-typing the same command and building everything each time for CS 11, this might not be the case in a larger project.
-This could be the difference between a twelve-hour build and a two-minute build.
+Last, engineering projects tend to have much larger scope, more files, and more external dependencies than, for example, introductory course CS projects do.
+So while you may be able to get away with re-typing the same command and building everything each time for your courses, this might not be the case in a larger project.
+This could be the difference between a twelve-hour build and a two-minute (or even instant) build.

 ### How does do they solve it?